FayeA/GettingCleaningData_CourseProject/CodeBook.md

 ## Data Transformation

-The following steps were taken in the processing and analysis of raw dataset:
-1. run_analysis.R was written to do the following:
+run_analysis.R was written and run on the files specified above.  run_analysis.R does the following:

 >    1. Merge the training and the test sets to create one data set.
 >    2. Extract only the measurements on the mean and standard deviation for each measurement.
 >    3. Use descriptive activity names to name the activities in the data set
 >    4. Appropriately label the data set with descriptive variable names.
 >    5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-2. run_analysis.R was run on the files specified above to produce tidyData.csv.